Read more about the changes made on December 15 here.

 (j) you do not use the Services to conduct a Restricted Business, transact with any Restricted Business, or enable any individual or entity (including you) to benefit from any Restricted Business;

-(k) you own each User Bank Account, and each User Bank Account is located in a Stripe-approved country for the location of your Stripe Account, as described in the Documentation; and
+(k) you are the named account holder of each User Bank Account, and each User Bank Account is located in a Stripe-approved country for the location of your Stripe Account, as described in the Documentation; and

 (l) all information you provide to Stripe, including the User Information, is accurate and complete.

 Unless this Agreement states to the contrary elsewhere, the representations and warranties in Sections 10.1 and 15.9 of these General Terms apply generally to your performance under this Agreement.
 Additional representations and warranties that apply only to a specific Service may be included in the Services Terms.

 (a) Defence and Indemnification.
 Stripe will defend you against any IP Claim and indemnify you against all IP Claim Losses.